DMI runs evidence-based radio, television and mobile campaigns to change behaviours and save lives in developing countries.

 - Test all materials before and afterwards

-DMI believes that they need to conduct research to understand the values, motivations and concerns of their target audience to change behaviors.
+DMI believes that it needs to conduct research to understand the values, motivations and concerns of their target audience to change behaviors.
 Media campaigns should be simple, funny, and engaging, convincing people to change their behaviours, rather than simply providing information.

-DMI is recommended by both GiveWell and The Life You Can Save.
+DMI is recommended by GiveWell and The Life You Can Save.

 Proven track record

-- use of iron supplements among pregnant women increasing from 10 to 44 percent (in Cambodia),
+- Use of iron supplements among pregnant women increased from 10% to 44% in Cambodia

-- breastfeeding rates among new mothers increasing from 77 to 91 percent (in Orissa, India).
+- Breastfeeding rates among new mothers increased from 77% to 91% in Orissa, India

 Rigorous evaluations and transparency

-DMI has demonstrated unusually strong self-analysis – particularly in supporting a randomized-controlled trial (RCT) on its program.
-They are using a model developed in conjunction with the London School of Hygiene, and a rigorous RCT funded by the Wellcome Trust and Planet Wheeler Foundation.
-DMI has also shared significant, detailed information about its program with GiveWell in their evaluation process.
+DMI has unusually strong self-analysis – particularly in its support for a randomized-controlled trial (RCT) on its programme.
+It uses a model developed in conjunction with the London School of Hygiene, and a rigorous RCT funded by the Wellcome Trust and Planet Wheeler Foundation.
+DMI also shared significant, detailed information about its programme for GiveWell's evaluation process.

 Economies of scale mean that DMI can educate communities about multiple health issues in a single campaign for little extra cost.
-DMI’s campaigns are potentially cost-effective program – conceptually, mass media interventions have the potential to be highly cost-effective, though GiveWell states that they have not seen strong evidence that they are cost-effective in practice.
-The Life You Can Save estimated that it costs only $20 per disability-adjusted life year (DALY), or $600 per life saved*, making it one of the cheapest health interventions available.
+Conceptually, mass media interventions have the potential to be highly cost-effective, though GiveWell has not yet seen strong evidence that they are cost-effective in practice.
+The Life You Can Save estimates that it costs only $20 per disability-adjusted life year (DALY), or $600 per life saved,* making it one of the cheapest health interventions available.